jonifreeman/ajatusasana.fi/en/me.markdown

 The third phase of my life-to-date started a few years ago after my long lasting yoga hobby turned into a lifestyle and professional calling.
 I realized that what my body needed relaxing and winding down so that I could “hear” better.
-Through my yoga hobby and yoga teacher training, I came to realize that being creative and productive does not require existential anguish or anxiety.
+Through my daily yoga practice  and yoga teacher training, I came to realize that being creative and productive does not require existential anguish or anxiety.
 I can be creative without stress if I stay true to my bodily sensations and